Zulko/moviepy/_sources/user_guide/loading.rst.txt

 The best to understand all these clips more thoroughly is to read the full documentation for each in the :ref:`reference_manual`.

-Realasing resources by closing a clip
+Releasing resources by closing a clip
 ---------------------------------------

 When you create some types of clip instances - e.g. ``VideoFileClip`` or ``AudioFileClip`` - MoviePy creates a subprocess and locks the file.
-In order to release those resources when you are finished you should call the ``close()`` method.
+In order to release these resources when you are finished you should call the ``close()`` method.

 This is more important for more complex applications and is particularly important when running on Windows.
 While Python's garbage collector should eventually clean up the resources for you, closing them makes them available earlier.